waysli/spring-boot-quickstart/README.md

 Summary
 -------
-The project is a Maven archetype for Spring Boot web application.
+The project is a Maven archetype for Spring Boot application.

 Installation
 ------------